Summary

 CR examines Financial Reporting (FR), Audit, Financial Statement Analysis and Ethics, with at least 80% of the marks allocated to FR and Audit.
 The FR aspects of the paper are similar to the FAR exam and the Audit aspects similar to the AA exam.
 In fact, around 60-70% of the marks in the CR exam are on topics already tested at Professional Level.
 Furthermore, the style of some of the exam questions are also the same, e.g. ‘explain the financial reporting treatment’ and ‘identify audit risks and suggest audit procedures’.

 Therefore, it is strongly advised that your preparation begins with re-learning the technical content from FAR and the auditing process from AA, with a particular focus on audit risks and procedures.
-As we consider this to be such a fundamental part of CR preparation, we provide all our CR students with access to our FAR and AA video classes.
+As we consider this to be such a fundamental part of CR preparation, we provide our CR students with access to our FAR and AA video classes on key brought forward topics.
 Our experience is that students who complete this preparatory work find the advanced CR content much easier to understand and apply.
 This then enables them to focus on exam technique from an earlier stage which leads them to higher marks.

 Tip 2 – Appreciate the differences between each type of CR question and learn the optimal exam technique for each